Schirmacher Oasis: Georg Forster Station

 On April 21, 1976, approximately two kilometres from the Russian station Novolazarevskaya and about 120 m ASL, the first German research station, the Georg Forster Station, was launched in Antarctica.
 In 1987, the station, which was run by the GDR, was named after the German naturalist Georg Forster.
 During its 17 years of existence, more than 100 scientists had worked at the station.
 In particular, their ozone measurements gained international recognition.

 The station withdrew service in February 1993, and by 1996 the entire station had been dismantled and disposed of.

 After the dissolution of the Eastern Bloc, parts of the Schirmacher Oasis counted among the heaviest polluted regions in Antarctica.
 Polar explorers from the Alfred Wegener Institute for Polar and Marine Research in Bremerhaven and from the Arctic and Antarctic Research Institute in Saint Petersburg disposed of 1016 tons of scrap metal and refuse from the former GDR polar station and the Russian Novolazarevskaya Station.

 The site of the former station is marked by a bronze plaque.
 It has been designated a Historic Site or Monument (HSM 87), following a proposal by Germany to the Antarctic Treaty Consultative Meeting.

 Maitri Station

 In 1981, India launched the Indian Antarctic Programme.
 In 1983, the Dakshin Gangotri Station was set up on the shelf ice, about 90 km from the Schirmacher Oasis, but was decommissioned in 1989 due to excessive snow accumulation.
 In 1988, the Maitri Station was installed in the Schirmacher Oasis, approximately 3.5 km from Novolazarevskaya.

 Maitri is equipped with a meteorological station, as well as a geomagnetic and seismological observatory, and accommodates up to 26 scientists and technicians.
+During the Twentieth Indian Expedition (2000–2002), Maitri served as the operational base for a range of scientific investigations in Antarctica, including studies of the lakes, geology, atmosphere, and ecology of the Schirmacher Oasis.